msuefishlab/EODduration_geneExpression/4- Functional enrichment analysis/ReadMe.md

-Mitch needs three inputs: profiled expression data (generated in the Differential Expression Analyses), a gene set library (folder 1- Gene set library), and a "translator" gene table that relates gene identifiers on the other two input files (folder 2- Gene table).
+Mitch needs three inputs:

-Once all required inputs are available, run mitch (folder 3- mitch analysis)
+a) profiled expression data (generated in the Differential Expression Analyses)

-For the gene set library, we used a Danio rerio gmt file with gene ontology (GO) (Ashburner et al., 2000; Carbon et al., 2021) terms from the GO domain Biological Process as gene sets.
-To generate this file, we employed the script update_GO.sh from GeneSCF-v1.1-p3 (Subhash and Kanduri, 2016).
+b) a gene set library (generated with the script update_GO.sh from GeneSCF-v1.1-p3, and provided here: GO_BP_gid.txt)

-Since
+c) a "translator" gene table that relates gene identifiers from the other two input files (folder 1- Gene table).

-the gene identifiers in the gmt file are different than those of the edgeR results, mitch requires a third input file that relates these gene identifiers.
+Once all required inputs are available, run mitch (folder 2- mitch analysis)

 To create this file, we first identified homologous proteins predicted from the B. brachyistius reference genome and those predicted from Danio rerio (GRCz11) by blastp (BLAST+v2.11.0, Camacho et al., 2009).
 For each protein,